How I Would Have Bought One New

 Name Origin: German – edel “noble” + weiss “white.”

 Edelweiss is the sixth Audi I purchased and the catalyst for my preservation efforts with these vehicles.
 Up until that point, all of the T44s had been nothing more than daily driver projects and worse for wear.
-Seeing one as well-preserved and cared for until that point was a revelation.
+I relied on those less-than-pretty examples to learn on, get me through school, and take me everywhere in between.
+But what if I wanted a nice Sunday driver?
+Seeing one as well-preserved and cared for until this car came along was a revelation.
+Sure, now that the 80s are in, these are coming out of the woodwork more than ever with sticker prices that no one from the Motorgeek days would even comprehend.
+But with no FaceBook Marketplace and just Craigslist and the like, I didn’t have many options.

 Edelweiss was purchased new on April 18, 1990 by retired restaurant owners from Prospect, CT, who lived in Naples, FL during the winter months.
 He saw 20K miles of use in the first three years before seeing a steady decline thereafter.
 In 2011, now both in their 90s, the couple permanently moved back to Connecticut but held onto the car until the husband’s passing in 2014.
 Edelweiss was then sold to a family friend who owned a used-car dealership in Prospect, which is where I found him.
 I purchased him in March 2015 with 61,270 miles.